 Equipment loans are often easier to qualify for than other financing options.
-This is because the amount of money you’re eligible to borrow is based largely on the type of equipment you’re planning on purchasing, rather than being tied solely to your credit score and business financials.
+This is because the amount of money you’re eligible to borrow is based largely on the type of equipment you’re planning on purchasing rather than being tied solely to your credit score and business finances.
 And because the equipment you’re purchasing is usually used to secure the loan, it’s unlikely you’ll be asked to put up any additional collateral, such as a home or business assets.

 Equipment loans can vary from lender to lender, which is why it’s so important for you to compare your options.

 Interest rates can range from 5% to 30%, and the requirements around money down, credit score, and business financials can vary.

 Generally speaking, small business owners with better credit scores and larger down payments will see lower interest rates, whereas borrowers with lower credit and less money down tend to see higher rates.